stephenslab/rss/docs/Example-5B.md

 Similar to [Example 5 Part A](Example-5A),
-`[b/e]_p_[1/2]` denotes the posterior probability of each locus (gene with 100 kb windown) containing at lease 1/2 trait-associated SNPs under the baseline/enrichment model.
+`[b/e]_p_[1/2]` denotes the posterior probability of each locus (gene with 100 kb window) containing at lease 1/2 trait-associated SNPs under the baseline/enrichment model.

 We can easily load the gene-level results in R as follows: